AdguardTeam/tsurlfilter/packages/examples/tswebextension-mv3/README.md

 3. Userrules
 You can apply any custom user rules, for example rule `||example.org$document`.
 Then, click "Apply" and go to https://example.org - site will be blocked.

+4. Cosmetic rules at now applies with huge (about 2 seconds) latency